 Minor Because: The NRC inspectors and the vendor found no degradation related to use of the potential contaminant being used in the safety-related assembly areas.

--than-minor if: The NRC inspectors found safety-related component damage as a result of using the potential contaminant.
+More-than-minor if: The NRC inspectors found safety-related component damage as a result of using the potential contaminant.

 15. Nonconforming Material, Parts, or Components